glpittet/salazar-gang.github.io/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/correlation_temperature.html"></iframe>

-Even if the correlation isn't very high, we can still observe a positive correlation which is consistent with the hypothesis that the more the situation gets worse, the more the news talk about it.
+Even if the correlation isn't very high, we can still observe a **positive correlation** which is consistent with the hypothesis that **the more the situation gets worse, the more the news talk about it**.

 ### The news talk about it, people google it
 Furthermore,